1994 Oakland mayoral election: First round

 The turnout in the first round was regarded to be low, at 31.7%.

 Runoff

-Despite having been considered to have performed weakly in the first round, Harrison was regarded as the front-runner to win the runoff, as analysts anticipated that Mary V. King's supporters would largely migrate to his candidacy over Dang's.
+Despite having been considered to have performed weakly in the first round, Harris was regarded as the front-runner to win the runoff, as analysts anticipated that Mary V. King's supporters would largely migrate to his candidacy over Dang's.
 Additionally, while the turnout had been low, Oakland had a history of municipal elections having a lower turnout in June and increased turnout in November.

 The runoff was anticipated by analysts to be contentious.
 This would prove to be the case, with Dang having a combative campaign style, and the election proving to be divisive.

 In his June 7 election night remarks, Harris had complained about the negative campaigning Dang had conducted in the first round, commenting, " I never have been in a more bitter, negative campaign, nor ave I witnessed one in any community".
 He also accused Dang of dishonesty.